List of The Amazing World of Gumball characters: Larry Needlemeyer

 Larry Needlemeyer (voiced by Kerry Shale) is an origami rock, who works at almost every establishment in Elmore, including the grocery store, the gas station, the convenience store, several fast-food restaurants and the DVD rental shop.
 He was previously known as "Lazy Larry", the laziest person in Elmore until he lost his title to Richard and morphed into a hard worker.
 Larry is generally distrustful of the Wattersons, as they often get him into trouble.
 In "The Pizza", it is revealed that if he does not have a job, Elmore would fall into chaos.
 He has a girlfriend named Karen.

 Fitzgerald Family

 Patrick (voiced by Dan Russell) is Penny's father, Judith Fitzgerald (voiced by Maria Teresa Creasey) is the mother of Penny and Polly and is married to Patrick Fitzgerald, and Polly (voiced by Teresa Gallagher) is Penny's younger sister.
 They also have a pet tarantula named Mr. Cuddles.
+Several more members of the Fitzgerald family appear in "The Amadain", where they are revealed to also be shapeshifters hiding their true forms behind shells.